Twarner491/TeddyWarner.org/docs/Projects/SerialUPDI.md

  <center>
 ![](../images/SerialUPDI/diodeleads.jpg){width="95%"}
 </center>
- 4. A 470 ohms Resistor - If creating a UPDI programmable board, incorporate this resistor into your schematic using the pinout below, running the 470 resistor inline to the UPDI pin.
+ 4. A 470-ohm Resistor - If creating a UPDI programmable board, incorporate this resistor into your schematic using the pinout below, running the 470-ohm resistor inline to the UPDI pin.
 Any value between 100 and 1k ohms will do here, but 470 is the optimal value.

 ```
       __________________